 In 2003 local people set up the Cleveland Pools Trust to save the pools after they were listed for sale by the local council.
 The pools are being restored and will reopen to the community in 2022.
 The restoration is being carried out with support from the National Lottery Heritage Fund, as well as Bath & North East Somerset Council, Historic England and the Department of Culture Media and Sport.

 We are committed to finding environmentally friendly solutions to the running of the Pools.
-As part of the Pools project, the SW Energy Hub supported us to look at low-carbon options.
+As part of the Pools project, the South West Energy Hub supported us to look at low-carbon options.
 We are now installing a water source heat pump instead of gas boilers to take energy from the adjacent River Avon and heat the pool water at a balmy 28ºC.

 We believe Cleveland Pools will be the first lido in the UK to be 100% heated using a low-carbon water source heat pump.
 Our sustainable technology means we won’t need a fossil fuel gas boiler anywhere on site.
-That will save around 1,400 tonnes of carbon over 10 years compared to a traditional gas boiler system – equal to the energy-demand of 40 homes.
+That will save around 1,400 tonnes of carbon over 10 years compared to a traditional gas boiler system – equal to the energy demand of 40 homes.